-Harbor’s Quest Program provides adult day services to assist individuals with developmental disabilities to reach their optimum potential, improve their quality of life, and increase their level of independence in the community.
+Harbor’s Quest Program provides adult day and vocational services to assist individuals with developmental disabilities to reach their optimum potential, improve their quality of life, and increase their level of independence in the community.

 Staff Qualifications - Harbor is committed to the development of a caring, competent, and well-qualified workforce.
 All staff providing direct services are trained in First Aid, CPR, Rights, Behavior Supports, Medication Administration, Safety, and other DODD required training.